Should Work Friendships be a Management Objective?

 Whatever the reason, organizations often place employee interest in friendship in the same category as employee hobbies or religious involvement – something to accommodate but not actively promote.
 Others invest in team development, providing opportunities for teams to socialize and bond, but few employees would view those experiences as opportunities to develop true friendships.
 So should managers view work friendships – both for themselves and their subordinates – as business objectives?

 In a recent interview, Derek Young of Fidelity Institutional highlights friendship as an important element of his five management principles.
-He argdyues that workplace friendship has business value and suggests that building friendships among team members is the ultimate measure of a successful manager. [click here for entire post and video]
+He argues that workplace friendship has business value and suggests that building friendships among team members is the ultimate measure of a successful manager. [click here for entire post and video]

 Leadership Notes is a blog and video series on leadership.
 Through interviews with leaders from both the private and public sector, Johnson examines key leadership issues like empowerment, team development, and cultural dexterity.
 The blog also addresses topics such as learning from failure, the importance of friendship, and the role leaders play in developing organizational culture.